HIT Q4 2025 Earnings Call Summary | Stock Taper

 • Full Year 2025 Revenue: Increased by 71% to $333.3 million.

-• Operating Cash Flow: Generated $3.1 million in positive operating cash flow for the year.
+• Cash Flow: Generated $3.1 million in positive operating cash flow; ended the year with $7.7 million in cash and cash equivalents.

 2. Strategic Updates and Business Highlights

-• Platform Development: Launched the Enhanced Do-It-Yourself Benefit Systems (EDIBS) to improve underwriting efficiency for larger employers.
+• Platform Development: Launched Enhanced Do-It-Yourself Benefit Systems (EDIBS) for larger employers, reducing underwriting timelines significantly.

-• AI Integration: Continues to leverage proprietary data and AI to enhance underwriting processes and improve operational efficiency.
+• AI Integration: Continued investment in AI capabilities to enhance underwriting processes and improve operational efficiency.

 3. Forward Guidance and Outlook